johnson-jnr/telebot/README.md

 ## About KittyBot

-[Kitty Bot Chatbot](http://t.me/laraplaybot) displays random cats photos to you.
+[Kitty Chatbot](http://t.me/laraplaybot) displays random cats photos to you.
 Get to know cat breeds and see cute cats displayed anytime non stop.

 ## Contributing